ncagle/DNS-over-HTTPS/QUIC-implementation.md

 If multiple alternatives are provided, we should also provide some ways to control how to traverse that list.
 Firefox for example have (experimental) racing of them *all* and sticking to the one that first connects successfully.

-## direct-to-h3
+## `CURLOPT_H3 <bitmask>` (new)

+Set HTTP/3 specific behavior flags.

-To ponder about is how to ask libcurl to go straight to QUIC desthost + destport if we happen to know that exists and works and we don't want to bounce via an Alt-Svc response.
-Possibly by having an option allowing pre-populating the altsvc cache similar to `CURLOPT_RESOLVE` for the dns cache.
+`CURLH3_DIRECT` - When set, go straight to QUIC desthost + destport if we happen to know that exists and works and we don't want to bounce via an Alt-Svc response.
+Shortcuts (avoids) the altsvc cache.

-We should also offer a shortcut to have libcurl use the host + port from the URL as the quic host and port.

-It might also be done differently for the command line tool.

 # Command line options